Kreeblah/DietPiTimeServer/README.md

 ## NMEA and PPS data sources are always 0

-If Chrony never has any samples for the PPS source (it's always at 0), then it's likely the GPS unit isn't getting a lock.
+If Chrony never has any samples for the NMEA or PPS sources (both of them are always at 0), then it's likely the GPS unit isn't getting a lock.
 To check this, you'll need to install the `gpsd-clients` package:

 ```
 apt update